The Best Foolproof White Sourdough Bread Recipe

 • Thermometer (this is the best one on the market IMO)

-• Substitution: you really NEED a thermometer to bake great sourdough.
-Sourdough is entirely temperature-dependent, and all of my teaching references your dough temperature to help guide you.
-Here’s a good budget option if my favorite is too expensive!
+• Substitution: I highly suggest getting a thermometer if you don’t have one already.
+Sourdough is very temperature-dependent, and all of my teaching references your dough temperature to help guide you.
+We also use it to check the doneness of our baked goodies.
+Here’s a good budget option I like if my favorite is too expensive!

 • Substitution: your hands